 This portion of the plan was something I ended up changing later in the process.
-Initially I was just going to buy another drive and have it constantly sync however my brother in law ended up also purchasing a Synology NAS around the same time which opened up the possible routes I had here.
+Initially I was just going to buy another drive and have it constantly sync however a good friend of mine ended up also purchasing a Synology NAS around the same time which opened up the possible routes I had here.
 We ended up configuring Hyper Backup which allows syncing of one NAS to a multitude of other services (including another NAS).
 This meant I’d have another physical copy of the data within a short driving distance and it only cost me another drive.
 A bonus here is that hyper drive allows encryption of the synced folder which means that while he physically has access to the data, he (or anyone else for that matter) is unable to read the data I’m backing up there.

 Since I spent the time and money on a NAS, I wanted to

 abuse take full advantage of the capability.
 In addition to storing my important data, I also set up:

 - Backups for all the laptops and iOS devices in the house.
 Everyday at 1am, all of our devices will sync to the NAS making a restore reasonably quick when they are needed.
 It also means we don’t have to think about doing backups as they are automatically handled on a schedule.

 - I’ve added a list of “known backup devices” which is a collection of other storage mediums we have which when plugged into the NAS, automatically sync.
 Similar to the laptops and iOS devices, this means that backups automatically happen out of band without someone needing to explicitly do it.